 Following the freezes in 1894 and 1895, much of Florida’s citrus industry was wiped out resulting in many of the British citizens giving up and returning home.
 Before leaving, Rogers renovated the building in 1910, covering the stucco walls with the imported pressed zinc plates that you see today.

-Over the years, the building saw many renovations and hosted countless businesses from churches to restaurants, office furniture merchants to beauty shops, dance studios, unions, a school of commerce, and even the South Florida Sentinel, an early ancestor of today’s Orlando Sentinel.
+Over the years, the building saw many renovations and hosted countless businesses from churches to restaurants, office furniture merchants to beauty shops, a dance studio, unions, a school of commerce, and even the South Florida Sentinel, an early ancestor of today’s Orlando Sentinel.
 In 1999, Ford Kiene bought the building, restored its heart-of-pine flooring and gave it its current exterior color scheme of forest green with red rust accents. *

 NOW – Located at the northeast corner of Pine Street and Magnolia in the heart of downtown Orlando, the Rogers Building currently houses an art gallery which hosts shows on a regular basis.